-One Can Help is a small nonprofit, but we are in a unique position to be able to help an almost invisible and disenfranchised population at a critical time in their lives.
+One Can Help is a small nonprofit, but we are in a unique position to be able to help.

-When clients have the resources for stable homes, necessary transportation, school support or the basics of daily living, the results can be dramatic for the individual, for the court system and for society as a whole.
+When clients have stable homes, necessary transportation, school support or the basics of daily living, the results can be dramatic.
+The individual, the court system and society as a whole benefit.
 Here’s how:

 - Less recidivism